Night People (2015 film)

-Night People is an Irish horror film written and directed by Gerard Lough and starring Michael Parle, Jack Dean-Shepherd and Claire Blennerhassett.
+Night People is a 2015 Irish horror film written and directed by Gerard Lough and starring Michael Parle, Jack Dean-Shepherd and Claire Blennerhassett.
 The film had its premiere at the Horrorthon Film Festival at the Irish Film Institute on 25 October 2015 and was released in cinemas in Ireland on 13 November 2015.
 It is the feature film debut of director Gerard Lough.

 Although often described as an anthology film, it actually belongs to the sub genre of film known as Hyperlink due to its interwoven story lines.

 Premise

 A pair of professional but badly mismatched criminals break into a vacant house to carry out an insurance scam.
 Awkwardly thrown together with an hour to kill, they reluctantly start telling each other tall tales.
 One concerns two friends who discover a mysterious device that may be of alien origin.
 The other is about an ambitious business woman who provides a dating agency for wealthy fetishists.
 She attempts to escape this shady line of work by taking on a new client whose habits may be of the vampiric variety.
 As the night progresses the line between fiction and reality starts to blur and the hidden agendas of both thieves become apparent.